SyncfusionExamples/how-to-enable-the-horizontal-scroll-bar-in-wpf-data-grid-grop-drop-area/README.md

 # How to enable the horizontal scroll bar in WPF DataGrid (SfDataGrid) GropDropArea?

-How to enable the horizontal scroll bar in WPF DataGrid (SfDataGrid) GropDropArea?
+This sample show cases how to enable the horizontal scroll bar in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) GropDropArea?

-By default, the scroll bar for GroupDropArea is disabled in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
-To enable the horizontal scroll bar in GroupDropArea, the default style of ScrollViewer for GroupDropArea can be customized with ScrollbarVisibility as true.
+The scroll bar for [GroupDropArea](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GroupDropArea.html) is disabled in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
+To enable the horizontal scroll bar in `GroupDropArea`, the default style of ScrollViewer for `GroupDropArea` can be customized with `ScrollbarVisibility` as true.

 ```xaml
 <ScrollViewer x:Name="PART_ScrollViewer"